HEALTH CARE FOR THE NEW MILLENIUM

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Some in America want the nation to switch to a European-style government-run, socialized, nationalized, or “universal” health care system. (these are all the same).
+Some in America want this nation to switch to a European-style, government-run, socialized, nationalized, or “universal” health care system.
+(These are all the same).

-WHY DO WE SPEND SO MUCH ON HEALTH CARE?
+WHY DO AMERICANS SPEND SO MUCH ON HEALTH CARE?

-First, Americans spend more on health care than nations with socialized medicine because we are permitted to do so!
-European and Canadian governments cap their health spending.
+The main reason is they are permitted to do so!
+European and Canadian governments cap their health care spending.

-We spend a lot on health care, but who is to say how much is enough?
-Spending money on it is hardly a waste, unless the funds do not produce more health.
-This, unfortunately, is the case in America and anywhere that the allopathic approach dominates the system.
+Who is to say how much spending is enough?
+Spending money on health is hardly a waste, unless the funds do not produce more health.
+This, unfortunately, is the case in America and anywhere else in the world that the drug-based and surgery-based approach dominates the health care system.

-Unless we examine in detail the costs involved in our health care system, all attempts at reform will be futile.
-Here are some of the less well-known causes:
+Unless we examine the health care system in detail, attempts at reform will be futile.
+Here are some of less well-known facts that cause high cost and poor results:

 Real prevention is about more rest and sleep, dietary improvements and other lifestyle modifications.
 However, Americans and Europeans are instead encouraged to eat junk food by their governments.